 The malicious party crafts adversarial examples with perturbed or removed features, causing a classifier using them as test data to misclassify the data (evasion) (Biggio & Roli, 2017; Goodfellow et al., 2018).
 In many cases, the alterations made to this test data remain imperceptible to humans.

-While “poisoning” is an effective strategy that adversaries use on classifiers, especially in contexts where personal data (such as from targeted advertising) is gathered and incorporated into deep models (Biggio & Roli, 2017), the basis of this work is on strategies primarily used to subvert convolutional neural networks used for image classification.
+While “poisoning” is an effective strategy that adversaries use on classifiers, especially in contexts where personal data (such as from targeted advertising) is gathered and incorporated into deep models (Biggio & Roli, 2017), the focus of this study is on strategies primarily used to subvert convolutional neural networks used for image classification.
 Thus, this paper focuses on Scenario 2, where the adversary does not have access to and therefore cannot modify the training data, and instead generates adversarial test data that “evades” correct classification.
 Note that the strategies discussed can also be applied to other classifiers, not simply convolutional neural networks or deep learning classifiers (Goodfellow et al., 2018).

 The vulnerability of classifiers to adversarial examples can be highly problematic, especially in prominent fields such as cybersecurity and defense, the autonomous vehicle industry, and the medical field, where misclassifications can lead to grievous injury and/or extreme damages (Biggio & Roli, 2017; Chakraborty et al., 2021).

-As a result, research into the development of machine learning classifiers far more robust to adversarial attacks—now known as the field of “Adversarial Machine Learning” (Biggio & Roli, 2017; Chakraborty et al., 2021; Goodfellow et al., 2018; Huang et al., 2011)—began, with the intention of creating better representations of adversarial examples in order to better understand how they can be used to affect machine learning models, while concurrently developing better strategies of defense against misclassification caused by adversarial attacks to implement in the training process of classifiers and make such models more robust to adversarial examples (Biggio & Roli, 2017; Goodfellow et al., 2018; Huang et al., 2011).
+As a result, research into the development of machine learning classifiers far more robust to adversarial attacks, now known as the field of “Adversarial Machine Learning” (Biggio & Roli, 2017; Chakraborty et al., 2021; Goodfellow et al., 2018; Huang et al., 2011), began, with the intention of creating better representations of adversarial examples in order to better understand how they can be used to affect machine learning models, while concurrently developing better strategies of defense against misclassification caused by adversarial attacks to implement in the training process of classifiers and make such models more robust to adversarial examples (Biggio & Roli, 2017; Goodfellow et al., 2018; Huang et al., 2011).

 However, even now, a decade after research into the field of adversarial machine learning began, classifiers continue to remain readily susceptible to adversarial attacks by malicious parties (Biggio & Roli, 2017; Chakraborty et al., 2021).
 Many new methods to develop more robust classifiers exist, but none are effective enough to completely eliminate the threat that adversarial examples pose (Biggio & Roli, 2017).
 As of now, the goal of research into the defense of machine learning classifiers in the field of adversarial machine learning is to modify classifiers such that they are minimally susceptible to adversarial attacks that take advantage of this vulnerability (Biggio & Roli, 2017; Goodfellow et al., 2018).